saint11/DeadWeight/source/index.md

 | Doomed      | It is said that some artifacts inside the dungeon can help.         | When the doom tracker moves, it moves one extra point.                   |

 \* Not exclusive, always check item descriptions for more ways to remove afflictions.

+## Trappings
+**Adventurers** have a number of item slots in their character sheets, most items take up one slot, some may take more than one and some may be stacked.

+When items have a characteristic that makes them awkward or hard to carry, write it bellow the item, with the characteristic occupying one extra slot.
+Examples of characteristics are **oversized**, **fragile** and **unstable**.

+Very small items, like chalk, keys or a dice do not occupy any slots, and should be written down in the *notes* section of the character sheet.

+All characters have:

+- 4 slots in the **torso**, equipped armor also goes here too.
+- 2 slots in each **hand**, equipped weapon or item goes here too.
+When equipping a weapon or item, the hand may not carry more items.

+Characters may also have certain containers:

+- 1 slot in the **belt**, or 2 slots in a **small pouch**.
+- 1 slot in the **canteen**, or 2 slots in a **skin**.
+- 4 slots in a **bag** or satchel carried on the torso, or 7  in a **backpack**.
+- Up to 2 **small bags**, each with 3 **slots**.

+You may circle the appropriate container your character has.

 <pagebreak>